MrHankey/CryGame/readme.md

 ## ...as a programmer?
 Whilst working with the CryENGINE3 SDK, you might implement a cool new feature that could benefit the community at large.
 After forking this repository and making your changes, you can submit a pull request and then, pending approval of the code, the entire community can use your feature!

+That said, please don't submit pull requests with game-specific features; anything added to this repo should be usable in a wide variety of projects.